purarue/keyvol/README.md

 * m to toggle mute
 ```

-This could be repurposed to wrap another command
+This could be repurposed to wrap another command by changing the command/args [here](https://github.com/seanbreckenridge/keyvol/blob/master/keyvol.go#L28-L72).

 #### Install